IRS Voluntary Disclosure

 While the new program imposes a higher penalty rate than the earlier program, it still provides strong incentives and benefits to encourage businesses and individuals to come forward to voluntarily disclose their offshore accounts.

 Unlike the earlier amnesty programs, the 2012 IRS Offshore Voluntary Disclosure Program does not have any set application deadlines.
 While the government may not have established an end date for participation, our Boston voluntary disclosure firm cautions taxpayers that the IRS could change the terms of this program or elect to close the program at any time.
 Considering these uncertainties, taxpayers should not delay their participation or they run the risk of being shut out of this IRS amnesty initiative.

 A Massachusetts Voluntary Disclosure Attorney Can Help

-While making a voluntarily disclosure under this amnesty program does not guarantee that the taxpayer will not be referred to the Department of Justice, the IRS has a long-standing policy of not making referrals for prosecution when the taxpayer makes a full and voluntary disclosure of previously undisclosed offshore accounts.
+While making a voluntary disclosure under this amnesty program does not guarantee that the taxpayer will not be referred to the Department of Justice, the IRS has a long-standing policy of not making referrals for prosecution when the taxpayer makes a full and voluntary disclosure of previously undisclosed offshore accounts.

-Given this rare opportunity to avoid the risk of criminal prosecution and the fact that once the IRS opens an examination the taxpayer is no longer eligible to participate in the Voluntary Disclosure Program, taxpayers should discuss any undisclosed offshore accounts with an experienced Boston voluntary disclosure attorney.
+Given this rare opportunity to avoid the risk of criminal prosecution and the fact that once the IRS opens an examination, the taxpayer is no longer eligible to participate in the Voluntary Disclosure Program.
+Taxpayers should discuss any undisclosed offshore accounts with an experienced Boston voluntary disclosure attorney.

 The legal team at Thorn Law Group concentrates on developing plans and strategies that help our clients come into and remain in compliance with all requirements associated with their foreign accounts and assets.
 We have an in-depth understanding of the strict requirements, procedures and benefits associated with the IRS Offshore Voluntary Disclosure Program and use this knowledge to guide our clients through all phases of the program.